-Stonewall University is the latest video series on our YouTube channel about the history of the LGBT+ community.
-Cultural journalist Mike Urbaniak is the lecturer.
+Stonewall University is the newest series of videos on our YouTube channel, in which we bring you closer to the history of the LGBT+ community.
+Culture journalist Mike Urbaniak is the lecturer.

-What was the LGBT+ community like in the early 20th century?
-When has the community formed a political identity?
-How has it been influenced by World War II?
-What is “clinical homosexuality” and how to recognise it?
-Who was the first openly gay person to run for public office in the US?
-You’ll find the answers to these and other questions in the Stonewall University lectures!
+What was the fate of the LGBT+ community at the beginning of the last century?
+When did the community develop a political identity?
+How did World War II affect her?
+What is “clinical homosexuality” and how do you recognize it?
+Who was the first openly gay person to be elected to public office in the US?
+You will find the answer to all these and more questions in the lectures at Stonewall University!